boost/awesome/practices/git.md

 #### To enforce this on your project

 Edit `.git/hooks/commit-msg.sample` in the project.
 Paste the below code in it.
-And remane it to be just `commit-msg`, ie remove `.sample` from the filename.
+And rename it to be just `commit-msg`, ie remove `.sample` from the filename.
 This will validate validate if the commit has `type(context): title` bit on every commit.

 ```